Checkout – Style with Bootstrap

 Style the WordPress Shopping Cart plugin with Bootstrap.

 The Shopping Cart plugin uses the Bootstrap framework.
-See Bootstrap here: Bootstrapcom.
+See Bootstrap here: Bootstrap.

 Example of styling the buttons

-To style a button for example, right-click on the button in the browser and inspect.
-You’ll see that it uses btn btn-primary from Bootstrap on the products loop/list for example.
-So in your style.css
+To style a button, for example, right-click on the button in the browser and inspect it.
+You’ll see that it uses btn btn-primary from Bootstrap on the products loop/list.
+So, in your style.css file, create a class to override the btn and btn-primary class of Bootstrap.
+Prepend each class with .checkout, e.g., .checkout .btn and .checkout .btn-primary

-and then the hover red as shown in the screenshot above.
+and then hovering your mouse over the button will make it red as shown in the screenshot above.

 Child Theme Folder

-Learn more on adding your files with changes to a child theme folder.
+Learn more about adding your files with changes to a child theme folder.

 Earn Money by Referring People